 Join us online, Thursday 20 July, for a thought-provoking and inspirational webinar exploring how young people can be part of the design, construction and management of our places and spaces.

 Young people are the future of our places, and an important, vibrant and integral part of our present.
 We believe they should be empowered to play an active role in shaping where they live, study and play.
-To explore the power of young people in shaping places and question how we can make more space for more youth-led design, The Glass-House collaborated with Cement Fields, an art organisation, to host and deliver a webinar.
+Join us online on Thursday 20 July to explore the power of young people in shaping places and question how we can make more space for more youth-led design.

-This 75 minute webinar brought together a series of inspirational presentations from diverse projects and organisations working with young people through design and community-led placemaking.
-We were also joined by young people from Cement Fields’ Ebbsfleet Design Group, who reflected on their experience of being involved in designing the future garden city and challenged us all to explore how we can work better with young people in placemaking.
+This 75 minute webinar will bring together a series of inspirational presentations from diverse projects and organisations working with young people through design and community-led placemaking.
+We will also be joined by young people from Cement Fields’ Ebbsfleet Design Group, who will reflect on their experience of being involved in designing the future garden city and challenge us all to explore how we can work better with young people in placemaking.